1. What is a Community Land Trust (CLT)?

 Other forms of community ownership are potentially more vulnerable to future changes in legislation – such as the Right to Buy.

-The vast majority of CLTs are not Registered Providers with the Homes and Communities Agency and are therefore not affected by the Right to Buy.
+The vast majority of CLTs are not Registered Providers with the Regulator for Social Housing and are therefore not affected by the Right to Buy.

 8. How are CLTs run?